actonlang/acton/docs/tutorial/example-2.md

 smaller than ***n***, so `primesTo(20)` is
 `[2, 3, 5, 7, 11, 13, 17, 19]`.
 The function uses the
-ancient and remarkably efficient sieve algorithm discovered by the Greek mathematician Erathostenes around 200 BC.
+ancient and remarkably efficient sieve algorithm discovered by the Greek mathematician Eratosthenes around 200 BC.
 On a typical laptop this function will compute the 78498 primes less than a million in a small fraction of a second.